 The Partnership is located at Frog Hollow's northeastern end in the Lyceum Resource and Conference Center.
 Constructed in 1898 by the Hartford Archdiocese as a wholesome gathering place for young men, the building was named the Lyceum in Aristotle’s tradition of a public gathering place for learning.
 John J. Dwyer, a prominent Hartford architect, drew on ancient Greek and Roman styles to craft a building with a reading room, gymnasium and a two-story auditorium.
 The Lyceum was purchased by the Melville Charitable Trust in 2003 and opened in 2004.

-Across the street from the Lyceum on the southeastern half of our block is Billings Forge Community Works.
-A former factory converted to housing in the 1960s and purchased and renovated by the Melville Charitable trust in 2005, our sister organization Billings Forge Community Works exemplifies mixed-use development.
-With 98 units of mixed-income, affordable housing, artist studios, a community garden, weekly farmers market, thriving catering business and cafe with job training for residents and the five-star Firebox Restaurant all on-site.
+Across the street from the Lyceum on the southeastern half of our block is Billings Forge Apartments.
+A former factory converted to housing in the 1960s and purchased and renovated by the Melville Charitable trust in 2005 and now managed by POAH.
+Our sister organization Forge City Works exemplifies mixed-use development.
+With 98 units of mixed-income, affordable housing, a weekly farmers market, thriving catering business and cafe with job training and the five-star Firebox Restaurant all on-site.

 Just four blocks from the State Capitol, Frog Hollow is still one of the poorest neighborhoods in the state.
 The median household income in Connecticut is $65,521; in Hartford it is $27,051, and in Frog Hollow, $17,333.
 At 16 percent, Frog Hollow has the highest unemployment rate in the state.
 Some 93 percent of residents are renters, 79 percent of whom have moved in the last year and half of whom are spending more than 35 percent of their income on housing.